jfvalerio/tictactoe-server/README.md

 # Tic-Tac-Toe (Server)

 This is the server for the Tic-Tac-Toe web application.
 This handles the POST Request containing the board state which will then be evaluated to check if there is a winner or if the game has been decided with a draw.
+This project was developed in Ubuntu using Windows Subsystem for Linux.

 ## Technologies Used: